alloy/rucola/README.txt

     $ svn co svn://rubyforge.org/var/svn/rucola/trunk rucola

-A simpe sample app called Gembo can be found at:
+Sample apps can be found at:

-    $ svn co svn://rubyforge.org/var/svn/rucola/extras/examples/Gembo
+    $ svn co svn://rubyforge.org/var/svn/rucola/extras/examples/

 There's a basic TextMate bundle which contains only 4 commands which are the equivalent of the "go to file" commands in the rails bundle.
 With these going from a controller to it's test/model/view file is only a shortcut away.
 To get it:

     $ cd ~/Library/Application\ Support/TextMate/Bundles/
     $ svn co svn://rubyforge.org/var/svn/rucola/extras/Rucola.tmbundle

-There's a crash reporter plugin available, which you can install with script/plugin:
+There's a crash reporter plugin and a ActiveRecord plugin available, which you can install with script/plugin install.
+Use script/plugin list to see the ones available.

-    $ cd MyApp
-    $ script/plugin install SACrashReporter